lincoln5101/sales-intelligence-dashboard/docs/business_problem.md

 4. How do discounts affect profitability?
 5. Who are the top customers by revenue and profit?
 6. What are monthly and quarterly sales trends?

----

-*This document will be refined once the dataset is selected and initial EDA is complete.*